Avaray/lora-keywords-finder/README.md

 ## Usage

 1. Extension will be visible in **txt2img** and **img2img** tabs as **LoRA Keywords Picker**.
-2. Select LoRA file from the list.
+2. Select LoRA file from dropdown list.
-3. Fetched keywords will be displayed in the text area near the list.
+3. Fetched keywords will be displayed below the dropdown list.

 ## Notes